 California Primary Care Association can help you find a community clinic.

-COBRA (Consolidated Omnibus Budget Reconciliation Act) provide eligible individuals with the ability to continue group health insurance benefits during periods of unemployment.
+Eligible individuals can continue group health insurance benefits during periods of unemployment.

 Low Cost Car Insurance

 California’s Low Cost Auto (CLCA) Insurance Program is a state-sponsored program that makes insurance affordable for California residents who meet the eligibility requirements.